rybaier/rybaier/README.md

 # Hello
 ##### ~ Activily looking for new position ~
-I am actively seeking a company that fosters a culture centered on mentorship and personal growth.
-Intrigued by challenging problems, I bring a unique perspective on achieving desired results and value strong team-based skills.
-My unwavering dedication is directed towards the continuous expansion of my knowledge and experience as a software developer.
-I bring a tenacity for growth and learning that has been focused on developing software engineering skills.
-That focus has developed into a passion for the capabilities of software development and what it can achieve.
-I've honed my skills through both work and personal projects while balancing roles as a Seasonal River Guide and a Freelance Software Developer.
+Seeking a company that values mentorship and personal growth.
+With a unique approach to problem-solving, a commitment to team collaboration, and a passion for software development, there's a strong focus on expanding knowledge and skills continuously.
+Experience has been honed through work and personal projects while balancing roles as a Seasonal River Guide and a Freelance Software Developer.

-##### Skills and Languages worked with
+##### Skills and Languages
 [![My Skills](https://skillicons.dev/icons?i=html,css,js,react,ts,express,postgres,py,django,go,rust,git,github,unreal,nodejs,figma&perline=4)](https://skillicons.dev)

-## Currently working at
-- A civil service startup
-- as a Technology Consultant for a Construction Company

 ##  Current Projects

-- An Evacuation Assistance App to help individuals, families and friends reduce the stress and have a plan when the need to evacuate their home arises.
-Working with a small dev team as a civil service startup
+- working with a small dev team at a civil service startup focused on home evacuations